 Which was working out fine until Dario, Sanchez’s no. 1 henchman, stuck his oar in.
 Played by a fresh-faced 21-year-old Benicio del Toro in his second role, Dario is a callous psychopath with a sixth sense for ratting out moles.
 He could easily have taken Sanchez’s place as the chief villain given his disturbing screen presence and lack of any moral scruples.

 As well as contending with Sanchez’s minders, Bond’s unassigned assignment is further complicated when it emerges that other government bodies are involved in apprehending the notorious drug lord, and their interests clash with Bond’s, and his inconvenient meddling.

-Two ninja narcotics bureau officers from Hong Kong for instance would rather Sanchez stayed alive to answer for his misdemeanors.
+Two ninja narcotics bureau officers from Hong Kong, for instance, would rather Sanchez stayed alive to answer for his misdemeanours.

 Along with the story’s revenge-centric themes based on classic Japanese Ronin tales and Sanchez’s choice of unscrupulous eastern business partners, the ninjas were another element of the production that incited criticism for their stereotypical depiction of Asian culture.
 What?
 All Japanese people are ninjas, even if they’re true identity is hidden behind a custom-tailored smart corporate suit!
 I don’t see the problem.